 Because Antabuse and other drugs containing disulfiram produce such an extreme reaction when the user consumes even the smallest amount of alcohol, they can have major implications in the process of detox and recovery.

-Antabuse is prescribed as part of MAT, usually directly after detox is complete.
+Antabuse is prescribed as part of MAT, usually directly after your detox from alcohol is complete.
 If any alcohol remains in the body, when a patient consumes disulfiram, an uncomfortable reaction will occur.
 The drug’s main goal is to prevent drinking on Antabuse and drinking after Antabuse.
 This means that as long as a patient is taking the drug as directed, they’ll be encouraged stay sober and be able to undergo treatment programs with minimal distraction.

 How Does Someone Access Antabuse?